-Mineral water is commonly available these days and contains various minerals, salts and sulphur compounds.
-Most people whose water source is contaminated or those who are travelling prefer to use this water as it is believed to be safe.
+Mineral water is commonly available these days and contains various minerals, salts and sulfur compounds.
+Most people whose water source are contaminated or those who are travelling prefer to use this water as it is believed to be safe.
 But how safe is it for babies?
 Whatever, we give babies—even if it as basic as water, we need to first know if it is ok for them to consume, given their age.
-Sometimes, it is possible that consuming a certain type of water could be a source of problem in children.
+Sometimes, it is possible that consuming a certain type of water could be a source of problems in children.
 Hence, it is always best to exercise caution.

 Is Bottled Water For Babies Unsafe?

 It is very essential that babies and young children have enough fluids for better health and well-being.
 Water is considered the healthiest fluid available.
 A high proportion of babies and young children’s body weight is water– so it’s important to keep them properly hydrated.
 Do you know?

 - 75% of a new born baby’s body is water